 - Curriculum is differentiated in the planning and the outcomes. - Areas of the curriculum are linked through 'REAL project' approach to delivering knowledge and skills.
-Project based learning. - School is a member of range of groups to inform curriculum and ensure up to date practice & methods followed, including: WELAB (oracyfocus this year), various specialist groups on social media, White Rose Maths Hub, Whole ed and Challenge Partners - Group provision maps used within each class outlining provision for groups of pupils and assessing progress made - Small group interventions for maths and literacy provided in each class for those children that need additional support - Phonics support using Letter and Sounds, as well as additional use of Read Write Inc materials within lessons and as intervention sessions - Speech and language support - Additional daily reading - Specific Intervention groups
+Project based learning. - School is a member of range of groups to inform curriculum and ensure up to date practice & methods followed, including: Challenge Partners, White Rose Maths, Charanga for music, Language Angels for MFL, and Challenge Partners - Group provision maps used within each class outlining provision for groups of pupils and assessing progress made - Small group interventions for maths and literacy provided in each class for those children that need additional support - Phonics support using Twinkl Phonics as well as additional materials within lessons and as intervention sessions - Speech and language support - Additional daily reading - Specific Intervention groups